Did you know?

 |Advertise restricted dog for breeding

-Full details of these requirements can be found in Sections 55 to 58 of the Companion Animals Act and Clauses 24 to 28 of the Companion Animals Regulations 2008.
+Full details of these requirements can be found in Sections 55 to 58 of the Companion Animals Act and Clauses 32 to 36 of the Companion Animals Regulation 2018.

-An authorised Officer of Council may seize a restricted dog where the control requirements detailed in Section 56 are not being satisfied.
+An authorised Officer may seize a restricted dog where the control requirements detailed in Section 56 are not being satisfied.

-If you know of someone with a restricted dog that is not complying with the control requirements, please advise Council.
+If you know of someone with a restricted dog that is not complying with the control requirements, please advise us.